KaushalrajPuwar/kaushalrajpuwar.github.io/about.md

 - Cloud-native architectures
 - Automation and Containerised projects

-I'm also tryin to improve my typing speed.
+I'm also trying to improve my typing speed.
 My current speed is 55 WPM.

 ---